 For your perusal, there's a brief and an extended introduction to treeless saddles and riding and EDIX Saddles below:

 Use the contact form or send an email to request further information, pricing and fitting help.
 You can see all saddles and accessories at the EDIX Saddles website.
 Contact Ari for information in English, the website is not currently available in English, they're working on it!
-Information and pricing for select items will be listed in the online store soon.
+Information and pricing for select items are listed on the EDIX Saddles Items page.

 HH is creating and distributing videos about the EDIX Saddle System, signs of less than ideal and more ideal saddle fit, initial saddle fitting, and continuous saddle fitting.
 Links to all videos in the series are below: